Skip to main content

 The Buff Coat of John Gell (III.4593)

-The Buff Coat of John Gell
+The buff coat of Colonel Sir John Gell

-This impressive Buff Coat was worn by Sir John Gell, 1st Baronet (1593 - 1671).
+This impressive buff coat was worn by Sir John Gell, 1st Baronet (1593 - 1671).
 Gell was a parliamentary Colonel and raised a regiment of foot soldiers in service of parliament in October 1642.
 Buff coats were worn by some cavalrymen both on their own as an alternative to plate armour, or beneath a back or breastplate.
 Though they would have offered good protection against edged weapons, they were unlikely to have stopped a pistol or musket ball at close range.

 See the Buff Coat in our online collection